|This is an unofficial version.

 38(2) The board may act upon an application if satisfied that notice of the application sent by registered mail reached the person on whom it was intended to be served.

 38(3) Where in an application or matter before the board in respect of, or affecting, land or an interest therein, it is made to appear to the satisfaction of the board that service of notice or any document on a person having, or appearing to have, an interest in the land cannot conveniently be made as provided in section 37 because

 (a) he cannot be found after reasonable inquiry; or

 (b) he is deceased and there is no legal personal representative in the province of his estate;

-the board may, by order, direct that the service be made upon the Public Trustee; and such service shall be conclusively deemed to be equivalent to service in the manner provided in section 37.
+the board may, by order, direct that the service be made upon the Public Guardian and Trustee; and such service shall be conclusively deemed to be equivalent to service in the manner provided in section 37.

 39 The board may require such notice of an application to, or hearing of, the board as the board deems sufficient, to be given by the person making the application or prosecuting the matter for which the hearing is being held to any party to, or person whom the board considers has an interest in, the application or matter.